.

 Thanks a lot Matt from the essential Beta Particle for making available resources to a virtual conference call, not needed because Jason guided this computer illiterate parrot to a utility that fixed the problem as magic.

-Ed Lincoln recording as Don Pablo de Havana, the last released provided by Jose Ignacio Neto.
+Anyway, now I can focus on something I’m doing that has a strong influence to this post.
+I’m trying to write an article to approach on a structured manner a fascinating aspect of Brazilian instrumental music in the 60’s, which is the use of nicknames by renowned artists on records, such like Ed Lincoln recording as Don Pablo de Havana, the last released provided by Jose Ignacio Neto.
 It is incredible the number of musicians who made such thing.
 I think the most popular and relevant case is Bob Fleming, a fictional musician created by Nilo Sergio’s Musidisc label that had two artists playing the Bob Fleming role, the legendary Moacyr Silva and Zito Righi.

 Let’s see: